 Most individuals that are athletic tend to fall into 5 to 13 as a man and 12 to 22 for women.
 If you want to be considered in the healthy range of numbers as a man you’ll want to have between 10 and 25 percentage as body fat.
 Then as a woman, you’d want to be between 18 and 30 percent.
 Anything above the higher end of these body fat percentages typically means that the person is overweight or obese.

 You can either work out the math yourself or use a tool called calipers.
 Calipers refer to the skin-fold test.
 It’s the least time consuming method.
 As a man, you’d measure your chest fat, abdominal fat, and thighs.
-For woman, you’d take measurements of your triceps, about an inch above your hip bone, and your thigh.
+As a woman, you’d take measurements of your triceps, about an inch above your hip bone, and your thigh.

 As for the general method of measuring, the measurements again change based on gender.
 For a male bodybuilder you’ll only need to take your abdominal measurement and neck measurement.
 You’ll then take your abdominal number and subtract your neck measurement.
 That will give you your number.